 Apres-ski is casual in ski resorts with some people still wearing their ski wear, so there’s no need to dress up.

-- 2 jeans or other trousers – Wear one on plane.
+- 2 jeans or other trousers – Wear one on the plane.

-- 3 tops – Wear one on plane.
+- 3 tops – Wear one on the plane.

-- 2-3 jumpers (layer as necessary) – Wear one or two on plane.
+- 2-3 sweaters (layer as necessary) – Wear one or two on the plane.